 As the album neared its completion, and with the bassist’s work done, Cliff Burton departed Copenhagen early in order to return to a home life that he keenly missed.
 Inevitably, the last member of Metallica to depart his post was Lars Ulrich, who stayed in Denmark until December 27 so as to oversee the record’s final overdubs.

-Released in the United Kingdom on March 7, Master Of Puppets entered the British album charts at number 41, a number that today belies its legendary status.
+Released in the United Kingdom on March 7, Master Of Puppets entered the British album charts at 41, a number that today belies its legendary status.
 In the United States, the LP debuted on the Billboard Hot 200 at number 29.
-In the intervening years, Metallica’s third LP has sold almost ten million copies across the globe.
+In the intervening years, Metallica’s third LP has sold almost 10 million copies across the globe.